PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

 Constructing the QNode
 ----------------------

-Now that we have initialized our device, we can begin to construct our quantum node (or :class:`~.QNode`).
+Now that we have initialized our device, we can begin to construct our quantum node (or QNode).

 .. admonition:: Definition